MrAirspace/aircraft-flight-schedules/README.md

 See the [Releases](https://github.com/MrAirspace/aircraft-flight-logs/releases) section of this repository for a parquet file with the flights per aircraft, per quarter of a year.

-# How to Load the Dataset?
+# How to Load the Extracted Flight Dataset?
 The parquet filetype has been selected to keep flights data manageable in terms of size and processing/loading times.
-Each quarter features approx. 10-12+ million flights and ~500,000 aircraft, which in csv format would total approx. 3 GB.
+Each quarter features approx. 10-13+ million flights and ~500,000 aircraft, which in csv format would total approx. 3 GB.
 Hence the selection of a parquet filetype, which stays far below 1 GB.
 Loading a parquet file is very straightforward with python:

 `df = pandas.read_parquet('2024_Q1.parquet')`